2008 I celebrated 10 years of Fictional Cities with

 from the back-up text menus at the bottom of each page.

 This page was prompted by a visit to Berlin in July 2008.
-The city's past exists mostly in words - the understandable desire to wipe out evidence of the city's recent history means that there's very little physical evidence left of the place's grim 20th Century.
+The city's past exists mostly in words - the understandable desire to wipe out evidence of the city's recent history means that there's very little physical evidence left of the grim 20th century.
 Which makes sources of mental pictures somewhat essential.
-The years since the rush of enthusiasm in 2008 haven't seen many updates, I'm afraid.
-But my second visit is booked for late October 2015, so expect a bit of freshening.
+The years after the rush of enthusiasm in 2008 didn't see many updates, I'm afraid, but my second visit in October 2015 saw a bit of freshening.

 (I'm sorry if the monochrome tendency seems a little melodramatic - it's just that all the films I watched were b&w, even the modern ones, so I went with it.)